Home » Garden » How to Start a Garden the Easy Way

 Why It’s Easier to Start a New Garden With the No-Dig Method

-The no-dig method is easier for several reasons.
+The sheet mulch method is easier for several reasons.
 First, it saves time and labor because you don’t have to dig and till the soil.
 This means less work and less strain on your back and muscles.

 Second, the layers of organic matter (if not using weed fabric) help to create a healthy growing environment by improving soil structure, increasing water retention, and providing essential nutrients for your plants.
 This can result in healthier plants, higher yields, and a more productive garden.